Sky360-Repository/gui-openmct/README.md

     <h4>INSTRUCTIONS</h4>
     **You can clone this repo on your desktop.
     1. open index.html file (located in skygui folder) in browser
-    2. in terminal make sure you have "sudo apt-get install ros-humble-rosbridge-*" You'll only need to do this once.
+    2. in terminal make sure you have "sudo apt-get install ros-humble-rosbridge-*" <br>
+    You'll only need to do this once.
 You can open the terminal from desktop, from within the main folder or anywhere.
     3. in terminal type: "source /opt/ros/humble/setup.sh" and then "ros2 launch rosbridge_server rosbridge_websocket_launch.xml"
     4. in a 2nd terminal, run 'source': source /opt/ros/humble/setup.bash
     5. in the same 2nd termal run: ros2 topic pub /my_topic std_msgs/String "data: 'helllllo world'"